There's a six-planet alignment visible in late February 2026. Sound familiar?

 Jupiter

-We skip Mars and move straight to Jupiter, as the Red Planet isn't included in the February 2026 planet parade.
+We skip Mars and move straight to Jupiter, as the Red Planet isn't visible in the February 2026 planet parade.

-Although Jupiter is past its peak – which it reached in January 2026 – and is technically better viewed at the start of February, it's still the best planet to see in the night sky and the easiest to see in the planet parade.
+Although Jupiter is past its peak – which it reached in January 2026 – and was technically better viewed at the start of February, it's still the best planet to see in the night sky at the moment and by far the easiest to see in the planet parade.

 By sunset on 28 February it's high in the eastern sky, higher than the Moon and close to bright stars Castor and Pollux in Gemini.

-If you only see one planet on 28 February 2026, it's probably going to be Jupiter.
+If you only see one planet during the February 2026 alignment, it's probably going to be Jupiter.

 Saturn

-The best time to see the ringed planet is at the start of February, because by the end of February it's setting in the west close to sunset.
+The best time to see the ringed planet was at the start of February, because now, at the end of February, it's setting in the west close to sunset.

-In fact, it's only just above Venus and Mercury in the evening twilight, so you'll need a relatively clear horizon to see it.
+In fact, Saturn only just above Venus and Mercury in the evening twilight, so you'll still need a relatively clear horizon to see it.

-But that does mean that the western horizon will play host to a nice cluster of naked-eye planets – Saturn, Venus and Mercury – making up one half of the six-planet parade.
+But that does mean that the western horizon will play host to a nice cluster of naked-eye planets, Saturn, Venus and Mercury all huddled together and making up one half of the six-planet parade.

 Uranus